Our Oceans, Our Future

 With 4,000 ecological land units (ELUs) organizing the 105,000 ecological facets of our terrestrial systems according to land cover, rock characteristics, landform type, and climate, together with ecological coastal units (ECUs), planned ecological freshwater units (EFUs), and ecological benthic units (EBUs) that analyze the ocean floor, we have what amounts to a kind of periodic table, doing for earth science what the original periodic table of elements did for physics and chemistry.

 This matters.
-Seeing the ocean in its true depth and complexity is exactly what we need in a world of accelerating climate change and population demands if we hope to reduce the risk of critically damaging or exhausting marine resources, to preserve the world's fisheries, or to anticipate when a warm current will turn into a killer hurricane.
-It's what we need to stop the oceans from becoming more acidic, damaging coral reefs and other marine ecosystems, and causing fish stocks to decline or shift to far less hospitable waters.
-It's what we need if we hope to tackle the growing continents of plastic, waste, and other pollutants threatening marine life.
+Seeing the ocean in its true depth and complexity is exactly what we need in a world of accelerating climate change and population demands if we hope to reduce the risk of critically damaging or exhausting marine resources, preserve the world's fisheries, maintain ocean sustainability, protect marine biodiversity, or anticipate when a warm current will turn into a killer hurricane.
+It's what we need to stop the oceans from becoming more acidic, damaging coral reefs and other marine environments, and causing fish stocks to decline or shift to far less hospitable waters.
+It's what we need if we hope to achieve ocean stewardship by tackling the growing continents of plastic, waste, and other pollutants threatening marine life.

 Importantly, not only scientists, environmental managers, fishers, and shippers, but ordinary citizen scientists can now navigate the ocean virtually and observe what is happening to a wide range of its parameters, such as salinity and oxygen levels.
 For the first time, anyone can explore from the surface to the ocean floor.

 When European adventurers set out across the Atlantic in the 15th century, the ocean was merely their highway, not their destination.
 It seemed the very model of timelessness, without limit, let alone vulnerability.
 It turns out that the ocean is not too big to fail—but it's also not too big to fix.
-As we begin to think about what lies on the other side of COVID-19—and as we enter the United Nations' Decade of Ocean Science for Sustainable Development—we can do so knowing we have it in our power to turn the tide.
+As we begin to think long term about what lies on the other side of COVID-19—and as we enter the United Nations' Decade of Ocean Science for Sustainable Development, and possibly, an age of true ocean stewardship—we can do so knowing we have it in our power to turn the tide.

 By Dawn Wright, an oceanographer and the chief science officer for Esri.